 School lunches in Gateshead's Primary Schools are provided by Gateshead School Catering, the Council's award winning in-house service provider.
-A two-course, nutritionally balanced school lunch in a primary school costs £2.20.
-The price is reviewed each year in April (prices can vary from school to school).

 All children in Reception, Year 1 and Year 2 in state funded schools in England are now eligible for free school meals.